 Eat fewer meats, processed foods, fast food, and

 Avoid food and drinks with high fructose corn syrup.

 Keep a healthy weight.

 Eat the recommended amount of calcium-rich foods and drinks.
 Cutting back calcium in the diet is not recommended and can sometimes actually increase stone risk.
 On the other hand, don't take a calcium supplement unless your doctor says your child needs one.

 Your doctor may also recommend that your child see a

-pediatric nephrologist, a kidney specialist with experience treating children with kidney stones.
+pediatric nephrologist, a kidney specialist who treats children with kidney stones.
 Blood tests and a 24-hour urine collection test may determine why your child formed a kidney stone.
-With this information, your child's provider may be able to make additional dietary recommendations or prescribe medications to reduce your child's risk of making future kidney stones.
+With this information, a registered dietitian nutritionist (RDN) can make specific dietary recommendations and your doctor and health care team can prescribe medicines to reduce your child's risk for making future kidney stones.